- Associate Dean for Community Life and Lifelong Learning, Clinical Assistant Professor of Contextual Theology and Practice

 M.Div.
 Gammon Seminary at the Interdenominational Theological Center

 Ph.D.
 Garrett-Evangelical Theological Seminary

 Pamela Lightsey is a scholar, social justice activist, and military veteran whose academic and research interests include: classical and contemporary just war theory, Womanist theology, Queer theory and theology, and African American religious history and theologies.
-An ordained elder in the Northern Illinois Conference of the United Methodist Church, Pamela pastored an urban church on the south side of Chicago, has done work for several UM general agencies and has strong connections within several mainline denominations.
-She has been a member of the Pan Methodist Commission for the last two quadrennials.
+In 2005, Dr. Lightsey was ordained as an elder in full connection in the United Methodist Church.
+In 2005, she became the first out African American queer lesbian clergy in the denomination.
+She has served as associate pastor of a church in south Georgia, senior pastor of an urban church on the south side of Chicago, has done work for several UM general agencies and has strong connections within several mainline denominations.

-She currently co-chairs the American Academy of Religion’s Womanist Approaches to Religion and Society Group.
-She is a member of the Executive Committee for the Soul Repair Project, which studies the role of moral injury in veterans.
+Pamela has served as co-chair of the American Academy of Religion’s Womanist Approaches to Religion and Society Group helping lead the work of the steering committee to develop their annual conference sessions dedicated to privileging the theological and ethical scholarship and experiences of Black women in America.
+She was among the first members of the Executive Committee for the Soul Repair Project, which studies the role of moral injury in veterans.
 The project is funded by several sources including a Lilly Endowment grant and is directed by feminist scholar, Dr. Rita Nakashima Brock.

 - TT-844 War and the Human

 - TC-908 Spirituality and Social Justice Activism in the African American Traditions